vrnv1v2/vrnv1v2/README.md

 # Hi, I'm Varun Ram Narayanan 👋

-**Data Scientist & ML Engineer | Building decision-oriented, interpretable, and scalable analytical systems.**
+**Aspiring Data Scientist & ML Engineer | Building decision-oriented, interpretable, and scalable analytical systems.**

 I sit at the intersection of machine learning, optimization, and operations.
 With a B.Tech in Chemical Engineering and AI from IIT Bombay, I focus on transforming large-scale data into actionable, mathematically-backed decisions.